ZetaVII/Task-Manager-App/README.md

 ### Create new task

+Use case 3: Create a new task

+A person can add a new task with a mandatory title and optional description.

 [Click here for the detailed use case description](https://github.com/schau-sjsu/Team3/blob/main/Specification.md#use-case-3-name-create-a-new-task)

 Steps taken to ensure functionality:
 * [list steps here]

 ### Delete task

+Use case 5: Delete a task

+A person with an existing account can delete any tasks that they had previously created.

 [Click here for the detailed use case description](https://github.com/schau-sjsu/Team3/blob/main/Specification.md#use-case-5-name-delete-a-task)